perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 5 - Planning and Deploying Patch Management.md

 - **Synchronization Log Information**
 	- Time of the last and next scheduled synchronization
 	- Success and failure notification
-	- Update packages that have been don
+	- Update packages that have been downloaded or updates since the last or failed synchronization
+	- Whether synchronization was manual or automatic
+- **Approval Log**
+	- Keeps track of the content that has been approved or not approved